 The Videofreex was one of the pioneer production groups that formed when consumer video was first introduced in the late 1960s.
 Over their nine-plus years together, they produced thousands of videotapes, installations and multimedia events and trained hundreds of videomakers in the brand new video medium.
+Many of the videos are now archived at Chicago’s Video Data Bank.

 They went on to found the country’s first pirate TV station and capture some of the most up-close and memorable records of the social movements of the 1960s and 70s.